The Larry Sandler Memorial Lecture is presented by an outstanding recent PhD graduate on the opening night of the Conference. We invite you

 Daniel Ortiz-Barrientos, 2006

 Ruei-Jiun Hung, 2014

 Danny E. Miller, 2017

 Lucy Liu, 2018

 Nominations should include a curriculum vitae, a thesis abstract of 1–2 pages, and a letter of nomination from the thesis advisor.

-Nominations should be sent as .doc or .pdf files for receipt by December 21, 2017, to Kim McCall
+Nominations should be sent as .doc or .pdf files for receipt by December 21, 2018, to Daniel A. Barbash

 DeLill Nasser Award for Professional Development in Genetics